UmmeAtiyaa/job-finder/README.md

    ```bash
    git clone https://github.com/your-repo/ai-job-finder.git
    cd ai-job-finder

 2. Install dependencies:
     ```bash
     npm install

 3. Configure environment variables:
    - Create a .env file and add necessary configuration details.

 4. Run the application:
    ```bash
    npm start

+## Usage
+### Job Seekers:
+- Register and create a profile.
+- Upload your resume and fill in your details.
+- Browse and apply for jobs based on your skills and proximity.
+- Track the status of your applications.

+### Employers:
+- Register and create a company profile.
+- Post job vacancies with detailed requirements.
+- Review applications and shortlist candidates.
+- Communicate with candidates through the platform.

+## Security
+AI Job Finder ensures user security with:
+- **Data Encryption:** All user data is encrypted in transit and at rest.
+- **Authentication:** Secure login mechanisms for job seekers and employers.
+- **Access Control:** Role-based access control to manage user permissions.